ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ### Inserting data
 For the insertion of data you need to use the tools that were created in the previous section.
-If you use Spring JDBC you will use queries that are executed directly on the JDBC using the JdbcTemplate.
+If you use Spring JDBC you will write queries that are executed directly on the database by JdbcTemplate.
 If you insert data with Spring Data JPA or Spring Data JDBC, you can use the entity or aggregate system that was created.

 #### Spring JDBC
-You can use JDBC templates to create tables and even fill them up.
-To do this, you need to write SQL statements and execute them with a JdbcTemplate.
+With Spring JDBC you write your insert statements yourself and execute them with a JdbcTemplate.
-When you use Spring JDBC, you need to think about how you want that the database looks like and it will help you with creating these databases.
-Because you are working on a rather low level, this also means that you have complete control over what will be created.
+The advantage of writing all the queries yourself, is that you have complete control over them.

 ##### Example:
 {% highlight java %}